 Hege Jenssen is a pro-level kettlebell competitor who has competed in her native Norway as well as in international competition.
 She’s done particularly well in Snatch, and on her debut in the professional class took 5th at the World Championships.
 Hege has also taken the bronze medal at the European Championships.

 - Has taken 4th and 5th at World Championships

 - World record breaker for indoor skiing

 Kettlebell competition has existed for over a hundred years, growing in popularity over recent decades across the globe.

-Hege’s first notable success was in the amateur class at the 2017 World Championships where she took first in the Snatch.
+Hege’s first competed at the nationals in 2016, taking Silver in the snatch then Bronze next year.
+In 2017 World Championships where she took first in the Snatch in amateur and masters (35-40).
 In 2018 she took second at the Norwegian nationals in Snatch, and 5th at the World Championships – in Pro class.
 Hege took two national wins in 2019– in snatch and biathlon.
 She then returned to the World Championships to take 4th in biathlon.
 She also took bronze at the European Championships, in snatch.

 “Winning amateur class in ‘snatch’ at WC 2017 was totally unexpected and such an awesome feeling!!” she says.
 “I did216 reps with 16 kilo kettlebell – always only one handswitch, that’s the challenging part.
 Grip strength and technique plays a huge role in snatch.”

 “My favourite achievement is at the World Championship 2018, where I had my debut in professional class.
 After dropping 14 kilos for making weight class (-68) I did a personal best in ‘Snatch’ – 109 repetitions (24k kettlebell) and placing 5th.
 But the greatest achievement is getting on the podium in the European Championship 2019, and receiving my first medal in pro class.
 I got bronze!
 It’s an awesome feeling to get to stand on the podium!”